MichaelTMiyoshi/DesignWithMiyoshi/Portfolio/README.md

 Make your repo private.
 If you decide later to use it as part of an online portfolio or resume, you can then make it public.
 Follow this [YouTube Video](https://www.youtube.com/watch?v=l9rcfkhii9M&feature=youtu.be) to see how to store your portfolio on GitHub.

+My suggestion of how you should organize your repo is to have a few folders under your repo.
+In the repo landing should just be your readme.md and your license files.
+Then, use the following folders/directories for the different parts of your portfolio:

+* Models (and drawings)
+* Pictures and Renderings
+* Documents
+* Reference Material

+You could have more than these, but I would say the minimum would be the top three folders.
+By the way, if you create this structure in your local repo, you will not see any folders that are empty.
+Once you put something in your local folder and then push your commits, you will see the folder and its associated files.
+It might freak you out the first time that happens.
+Just remember that GitHub does not store empty folders.

 ## Projects
 Students get to choose their own projects.
 They are also required to do two specific projects.